Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

-Following \cite{ref_kingma} and using the reparameterization trick, we can efficiently sample from the approximated distributions $q_{1}, q_{2}$ and $q_{3}$ to compute the two expectation terms from \eqref{eq:lower_bound}.
+Following \cite{ref_kingma} and using the reparameterization trick, we can efficiently sample from the approximated distributions $q_{1}, q_{2}$ and $q_{3}$ to compute the two expectation terms from \eqref{eq:elbo_m} for each modality.
 We chose to alternate the optimization between the spatio-temporal parameters and the time-shift.
-We empirically set $\gamma$ to the minimum value that gives monotonic sources, and the dropout rate of each $\vect{B}_{n,f}$ to $95\%$ (i.e $\alpha_{n,f} = 19$), while $\sigma$ was optimized during training along with the time-shift.
+We set $\gamma_m$ to the minimum value that gives monotonic sources.
+This was done through multiple tests on data batches with different numbers of imaging features $F_m$ and sources $N_m$.
+We empirically found that monotonicity was enforced when the magnitude of $\gamma_m$ was in the order of $F_m \times N_m$.
+The threshold for the dropout probability above which we set a weight $\vect{B}^{m}_{n,f}$ to zero was fixed at $95\%$ (i.e $\alpha = 19$), while the $\sigma_m$ and $\nu_m$ were optimized during training along with the spatio-temporal parameters.
 The model is implemented and trained using the Pytorch library \cite{ref_pytorch}.
-In the following sections we will refer to our method as Monotonic Gaussian Process Analysis (MGPA).
+The complete experimental setting is detailed in Appendix C. We also provide a pseudo-code detailing the optimization procedure in Appendix D. In the following sections we will refer to our method as Monotonic Gaussian Process Analysis (MGPA).